 But what of the termly boarders?
 Will they be lonely and bored over the weekends?
 The answer is ‘no’.
 Every Saturday of the school year includes a full set of sports fixtures and many boys will be busy with sport from early morning until early evening.
 This means that weekends only consist of Sundays.
 In addition, St Charles College has a considerable compliment of full-time boarders and most Saturday evenings will see around one hundred boys enjoying dinner in the dining room.

-Those who stay in boarding over the weekend are offered; Youth on a Friday evening, outings on Sundays, trips to the Liberty Mall on Sundays.
+Those who stay in boarding over the weekend are offered; Youth on a Friday evening, outings on Sundays, trips to the Pietermaritzburg Liberty Midlands Mall on Sundays.
 Chapel attendance on a Sunday evening is compulsory for boys who stay in over the weekend.
 Despite opportunities for outings, typically, our boarders choose to relax on the school property on Sundays.
 All school sport facilities (tennis courts, squash courts, fields, hockey surface) are available to boarders on a Sunday.

-Because St John’s DSG for girls is geographically close to St Charles College and because many St Charles College boys have sisters at St John’s, there is a close relationship between the two schools.
+Because St John’s D.S.G. for girls is geographically close to St Charles College in Pietermaritzburg and because many St Charles College boys have sisters at St John’s, there is a close relationship between the two schools.
 Boarders from the two schools have Chapel together on a Sunday evening and the girls from St John’s are often seen supporting their friends on the side of the sports fields on a Saturday.
 From time to time boarders from the two schools share weekend activities together.